-David is currently in the final year of his Phd as part of the MASDOC programme at the University of Warwick.
-David's research interests lie within probability in particular looking at jump processes and their applications to finance.
-The focus of David's work are the exponential funcationals of Markov additive processes (regieme switching Levy processes) including their applications to Asian option pricing in finance and the hitting time of stable processes in probability.
+David completed his PhD at University of Warwick in 2019.
+David's research interests was within probability in particular looking at jump processes and their applications to finance.
+The focus of David's work was the exponential funcationals of Markov additive processes (regieme switching Levy processes) including their applications to Asian option pricing in finance and the hitting time of stable processes in probability.

 In the year 2015/6 David completed the Msc portion of the MASDOC programme submitting a dissertation on the Lamperti transform of self-similar Markov processes.
 This also invloved a group research project focusing on multi-server queueing theory.